 Any material containing asbestos should be deposited in covered locked skips and should be double bagged.
 The material must be clearly labelled.
 Contractors who specialise in removing asbestos will use red, thick plastic sacks with asbestos warnings printed on the outside for disposing of asbestos contaminated materials.

 Never dispose of asbestos in a dustbin or an ordinary skip.

-Essex County Council offer a domestic collection and disposal service, it must be from your own property and you must arrange it yourself and it must be double wrapped in plastic No civic amenity sites are are licensed to take asbestos so disposal must be through Essex County Council or an approved removal contractor (visit the HSE web site for a list of licence holders).
+Essex County Council offer a domestic collection and disposal service, it must be from your own property and you must arrange it yourself.
+Sheets must be individually double wrapped in plastic and bags of broken pieces must weigh more than 20kgs.
+No civic amenity sites are are licensed to take asbestos so disposal must be through Essex County Council or an approved removal contractor (visit the HSE website for a list of licence holders).
 For disposal via Essex County Council please see below for details: